CKC Constitution and By-Laws

 Article VIII: Dissolution

 Section 1.
-The Club may be dissolved at any time by the written consent of not less than 2/3 of the members.
+The Club may be dissolved at any time by the written consent of not less than 2/3 of the members in good standing.
 In the event of the dissolution of the Club other than for purposes of reorganization whether voluntary or involuntary or by operation of law, none of the property of the Club nor any proceeds thereof nor any assets of the Club shall be distributed to any members of the Club, but after payment of the debts of the Club its property and assets shall be given to a charitable organization for the benefit of dogs selected by the Board of Directors.

 Article IX: Order of Business